BishopFox/spoofcheck/README.md

 ## Setup

+1. Ensure you have `pipenv` installed: `pip install pipenv`.
-Run `pip install -r requirements.txt` from the command line to install the required dependencies.
+2. Run `pipenv install` from the command line to install the required dependencies.
+3. Run the program using `pipenv run ./spoofcheck.py`

 ## Coming Soon
 - Standalone Windows executable